 Until the ETIAS is launched, the only documentation Palauan citizens need to travel to Europe’s Schengen Area is a valid passport.

 However, it is important to remember that not all European countries are part of the Schengen Agreement.
 Various countries in Europe, such as the United Kingdom, Ireland, Russia, and Serbia maintain their own border control and immigration policies, including separate visa systems.

 Palauan nationals traveling to Europe should check whether the country they will be visiting is part of the Schengen zone before booking their trip and ensure they apply for the correct documentation for that country.

-Starting in 2021, nationals of Palau can apply for ETIAS by registering their information in an online form.
+By the end of 2022, nationals of Palau can apply for ETIAS by registering their information in an online form.
 They will be required to provide personal data, contact details, and their travel plans, along with some security-related questions.

 The personal information required in the application includes the following: